TheSimonella/budget_tracker/README.md

  The app can export transactions and other data to CSV or JSON via `/api/export/csv` and `/api/export/json`.
 An Excel import endpoint exists (`/api/import-excel`) as a placeholder – adapt the implementation to match your spreadsheet format if needed.

 A dedicated endpoint `/api/import-plaid` allows importing transactions directly from [Plaid](https://plaid.com/).
-Provide an `access_token`, `start_date` and `end_date` in the request body to retrieve transactions from linked accounts.
+The Transactions page exposes this through an **Import from Plaid** button where you provide an `access_token`, `start_date` and `end_date`.
 New categories are created automatically when a matching one does not already exist.
 Set the environment variables `PLAID_CLIENT_ID` and `PLAID_SECRET` with your Plaid credentials before running the server.

 ## Troubleshooting